-- Absolute freehold or full ownership (piena proprietà) - the right to fully and exclusively enjoy and dispose of the property: the broadest right which may be held in real estate. - Right to build (diritto di superficie)
+Absolute freehold or full ownership (piena proprietà) - the right to fully and exclusively enjoy and dispose of the property.
+It is the broadest right which may be held in real estate.

-the right to build and maintain

-a building on or underneath a

-third party's property, granted

-for a specific period of time.

-When this expires the landowner

-becomes the legal owner of the

-building.
-It is also possible to

-sell the title to a building without

-owning the title to the underlying

-land (where the seller is a public

-authority the sale will be for a

-maximum 99-year term).

-- Beneficial interest (diritto di sufrutto) - the right to enjoy

-a third party's real estate for

-a specific period of time.
-This

-cannot be longer than the lifetime

-of the beneficiary if they are an

-individual, or more than 30 years

-if the beneficiary is a legal entity.

-The beneficiary can use the

-real estate in the same way as

-an owner, including having the

-right to collect interest or to grant

-leases, provided the original use

-is maintained.
+Right to build (diritto di superficie) - the right to build and maintain a building on or underneath a third party's property, granted for a specific or indefinite period of time.
+In case the right to build is granted for a specific period of time, when the latter expires, the landowner becomes the legal owner of the building, which has been built on or under the ground while, when the right to build is granted for an indefinite period of time (tempo indeterminato), the beneficiary of such right permanently acquires the ownership of what has been built on or under the ground.
+In this case, it is possible to sell the title to the built property even without owning the title to the underlying land (where the seller is a public authority the sale will be for a maximum 99 year term).

+Beneficial interest (diritto di usufrutto) - the right to enjoy a third party's real estate asset for a specific period of time.
+This cannot be longer than the lifetime of the beneficiary if the latter is an individual, or more than 30 years if the beneficiary is a legal entity.
+The beneficiary can use the real estate asset in the same way as an owner, including having the right to collect interest or to grant leases, provided that the original economic intended use of the real estate asset is maintained.

-- Right of use (diritto d'uso e di abitazione) - the right to use real estate in order to meet the needs of the person holding the right and those of their immediate family.
+Right of use (diritto d'uso e di abitazione) - the right to use real estate in order to meet the needs of the person holding the right and those of his immediate family.

-- Emphyteusis or long lease (diritto di enfiteusi) - a right to enjoy a property owned by a

-third party with rights similar to those granted to the full owner.
+Emphyteusis or long lease (diritto di enfiteusi) - a right to enjoy a property owned by a third party with rights similar to those granted to the full owner.
 The leaseholder pays a rent to the bare owner, must enhance the property and is granted the right to become full owner by paying a certain amount.
-This right may be perpetual and its duration cannot be less than 20 years.
+This right may be perpetual or granted for a specific period of time (in the latter case its duration cannot be lower than 20 years).
 This right is rare in common practice.